 Tip #10:

 Make lists of everything!!
-I keep a list of things I need to buy, things I want to buy, items I want to make, and things that I can prep before school starts.
+I kept a list of things I needed to buy, things I wanted to buy, items I wanted to make, and things that I could prep before school starts.
 Keeping a notebook of to-do lists helps to make my summer and beginning of the school year go so much more smoothly!
+See post 5 tips for School Year Prep That You Can Do At Home.

 Tip #11: